-Health insurance may be one of the most critical annual purchases since it impacts your physical, mental, and financial wellness.
+Health insurance may be one of the most critical annual purchases, as it impacts your physical, mental, and financial well-being.
 Unfortunately, selecting a health insurance plan can feel overwhelming.
 With so many options, it can also be easy to make a mistake when selecting coverage.

-This article explores five common missteps related to selecting a health insurance plan.
+This article explores seven common missteps related to selecting a health insurance plan.
 Once armed with this information, it’ll be easier to avoid these mistakes and choose the best plan coverage for yourself and your family.

 1. Rushing Through Enrollment Options

 When it comes time to enroll in a plan, compare different policies and understand their coverages and associated costs (e.g., premiums).
 One of the best ways to ensure the policy is right for your health needs is to consider your medical requirements and spending in the next year.
-Don’t forget to confirm in-network coverage to ensure your preferred doctor, clinic and pharmacy are connected in the new plan.
-Then, you can find the most suitable plan and coverage in an effort to simplify your health care and make it more affordable.

-2. Overlooking Policy Documents
+2. Overlooking Policy Documents Of The Health Plan

 Another common mistake is skipping through or not thoroughly reading the policy’s terms and conditions.
 However, carefully reading a policy is the best way to know what to expect from the health plan and what the plan expects of you.